Skip to main content

 Payment Modifications

-Payment modifications involve actions such as capturing or canceling an authorized payment.
+Payment modifications involve actions such as capturing or canceling an authorised payment.
 Additionally, if a payment has already been captured, it can be refunded.
 These actions, including capture, cancel, and refund, are termed modifications as they alter the payment's state.

 Modifications can be performed manually via the Customer Area interface or automatically using the Monek payments platform API.
 Upon API call, merchants receive an acknowledgment in the response, and Monek processes the modification, subsequently sending the result asynchronously through webhooks.